carbon-language/carbon-lang/llvm/docs/LangRef.rst

 When ``<N*M>`` isn't evenly divisible by the byte size the exact memory layout is unspecified (just like it is for an integral type of the same size).
-This is because different targets could put the padding at different positions when the type size is smaller than the types store size.
+This is because different targets could put the padding at different positions when the type size is smaller than the type's store size.

 :Syntax: